How to Choose a Good Veterinarian for Your Doberman

 That is a dangerous framework because good medicine sometimes involves pushback.

 A veterinarian may reasonably say no to a request, discourage an alternative, or decline to endorse something that is poorly supported, unsafe, or badly matched to the dog in front of them.
-That is not evidence of arrogance by default.
-Sometimes it is evidence that the person is actually doing their job.
+Their pushback is not evidence of arrogance by default.
+Sometimes it is clear evidence that the person is actually doing their job and it is important to recognize this distinction.

 Not every refusal is closed-mindedness.

-And not every willingness to “work with you” is competence.
+And not every willingness to “work with you” is a sign of competence.

 What collaboration actually means in veterinary medicine